Cataraqui Centre

 Cataraqui Centre, (formerly "Cataraqui Town Centre") is a shopping mall located in Kingston, Ontario, Canada.
 It is the largest mall in southeastern Ontario with over 141 stores.
-The anchor store is a Hudson's Bay, There is also a vacant anchor store last occupied by Sears.
+There are also two vacant anchor stores, last occupied by Sears and Hudson's Bay.
 It also includes a major transfer point for Kingston Transit with the Isabel Turner library branch at the edge of the parking lot.